SpriteDragon/3kh0-assets/README.md

 # 3kh0 Assets ("jmw, assets")
 # Disclamer: This site does NOT, In any way, violate github's TOS.
-This is just to simply store the games, and is used to be hosted on githack.
+This is just to simply store the games, and is used to be hosted on rawgitt.
 Don't delete this github, this doesn't violate anything, so {    } off.
 ### also, credit to ([WhoIsEV](https://github.com/WhoIsEv/relivedassets)), because the original 3kh0 assets was deleted, but his repo exists, thank you 💖

 **All credits goes to [@3kh0](https://github.com/3kh0)!
-He has made the 3kh0 Assets and I just uploaded them to this repo for my website, [Jordansmathwork.](https://github.com/GalacticNetwork/jordansmathwork-v4)
+He has made the 3kh0 Assets and I just uploaded them to this repo for my website, [Jordansmathwork](https://github.com/GalacticNetwork/jordansmathwork-v4) and [Astro.](https://github.com/GalacticNetwork/astro-static)
 Please check out 3kh0's profile!
 He has amazing stuff there and is one of my favorites for making this BEAUTIFUL website. ♥**

 3kh0 Assets Stats: